TSGM

 dict

-property model: Model[source]
+property model: keras.models.Model

 Property to access the underlying Keras model.